-Musee des Archives Nationales museum in Paris
+Paris Musee des Archives Nationales museum

 Located in the Hotel de Soubise, this museum shows permanent exhibits of government archives along with temporary exhibitions, plus the mansion house where it is located plays host to musical concerts.

-About the Musee des Archives Nationales Museum
+About the Paris Musee des Archives Nationales museum

 It was originally under the orders of Napoleon Bonaparte that the national archives should be brought together and installed in one place, and the building chosen was the Hotel Soubise that had recently become a state property.
 Then in 1867 Napoleon III turned the national archives into a French museum, which was first inaugurated in that same year.

-At that time, there were around 1800 original documents that people could view, yet this has dramatically expanded over the years, although the Musee des Archives Nationales was closed for a period of time.
+At that time, there were around 1800 original documents that people could view, yet this has dramatically expanded over the years, although the Paris Musee des Archives Nationales museum was closed for a period of time.

 After World War II the archive museum was completely reorganised, but ended up closing at the start of the 2000s.
-Yet in 2010, this unusual museum in Paris reopened its doors to provide a permanent collection of original documents from the national archives in some of the impressive rooms of the Hotel Soubise mansion house, like the Empire room and the Assembly hall.
+Yet in 2010, this unusual Paris museum reopened its doors to provide a permanent collection of original documents from the national archives in some of the impressive rooms of the Hotel Soubise mansion house, like the Empire room and the Assembly hall.

 So now, you can discover items such as the very last letter that Marie Antoinette wrote before she met her death with the guillotine at the Place de la Concorde.
 There is the foundation of the Saint-Chapelle, which is located on the Ile de la Cite just behind the Conciergerie, which was the prison where Marie Antoinette and many others were held captive before being executed.